-There are a lot of traditional Italian lasagna recipes out there so why choose this one?
-Lasagna is a layered topic 😉 with so many variations like lasagna neapolitan (a meatball lasagna), lasagna bolognese (a no ricotta lasagna with bechamel sauce) and ones similar to this four cheese baked Italian lasagna with ricotta that my big Italian family devours at the holidays.
+There are a lot of Italian lasagna recipes out there that claim to be authentic so why choose this one?
+Lasagna is a layered topic 😉 with so many variations like lasagna neapolitan (a meatball lasagna), lasagna bolognese (a Northern Italian, no ricotta lasagna with bechamel sauce) and many like the four cheese, baked ricotta lasagna that my big Southern Italian family devours at the holidays.

 Yes, Italians eat lasagna for Christmas and Italian-Americans like me have it with our turkey, mashed potatoes and stuffing at Thanksgiving too.

-No matter when you serve this easy lasagna recipe, you'll likely end up with an empty baking dish.
+No matter when you serve this Italian lasagna recipe, you’ll likely end up with an empty baking dish.

 All lasagnas are not created equal